DCC-EX/WebThrottle-EX/README.md

 **Note:** The emulator doesn't fully replicate the Command station yet.
 This means that although the software works, not all the responses will be shown in the debug console.
 We are currently working on this, so it is something that will be fixed.

+## Issuing Commands

+Once you are connected, you can direct commands o the command station.
+Thais can be useful if you are having difficulty with the system or a decoder.

+For example, enter the ``<s>`` command in the "direct command" textbox to get status information from your Command Station, just enter "s" (without the quotes) and press the SEND button.
+You can send any DCC++ command in this way.
+You should see <iDCC++...> returned in the log window with your version, type of Arduino, type of motor shield, and some other information.

+A complete reference to all the commands is available on our [DCC-EX Native Commands Summary Reference](https://flash62au.github.io/dcc-ex.github.io/reference/software/command-summary-consolidated.html#gsc.tab) page.

 ## Going Further / Developing